 Before you leave the house in B.C., you make sure your door is locked.
 In Ontario, you also ask yourself, “Do I have a mask?”

-Wearing masks in public places was made mandatory throughout Ontario in July.
-After three months, it has become part of the “new normal” in the province, which saw a high number of cases throughout the pandemic.
+Wearing masks in indoor public places was made mandatory in Toronto and numerous other Ontario municipalities in July, with other cities following suit in weeks after.
+A province-wide mandate was enacted on Oct.
+2. After three months, it has become part of the “new normal” in the province, which saw a high number of cases throughout the pandemic.

 Just last week, hundreds of new COVID-19 cases were confirmed in B.C., bringing the provincial total to more than 8,900 on Sept.
 29.